esamattis/blog/source/_posts/2012-07-22-creating-kiss-daemons-in-linux.markdown

   1. And finally daemonize the process

-These all are fairly trivial tasks the implement in the actual application, but also these are the same for every app.
+These all are fairly trivial tasks to implement in the actual application, but also these are the same for every app.
 I like to keep things DRY.
 When I'm creating for example some simple prototype application in Node.js I really don't care to think about which logging framework to use or how to do a double